Moss Killer for Lawns

 You can use moss killer as a standalone treatment to inhibit growth or as part of a moss removal programme.
 If the moss is not too overwhelming you can often keep it at bay or even reduce its spread by regular use of a moss killer.

-For all intents and purposes there is only one compound available that kills moss in lawns - sulphate of iron; also known as iron sulphate.
+The traditional product and greenkeepers favourite moss control product is sulphate of iron; also known as iron or ferrous sulphate.
 Its chemical formula is FeSO4.
 It is the moss killing component of moss killers and lawn sand and is commonly sold in the green keeping industry as a fertiliser under the name of Ferrous Sulphate or Soluble Iron.
 It may also be combined with other elements and can therefore be used as a general fertiliser.
 Our high iron winter fertiliser called Winter Green is such a product.

 The most common way of applying a ferrous sulphate based moss killer is to spray it in solution a week or two prior to raking out the moss.
 The moss is partially desiccated and is thus easier to remove.
 However, there are two other opportunities to use it that may make getting rid of moss easier and more efficient.